Hudson Volcano: H3 eruption: 1991 AD

 The eruption is the second-largest historic volcanic eruption in Chile, only behind the 1932 Quizapu eruption.
 With a volcanic explosivity index of 5, it is one of the largest volcanic eruptions of the 20th century.
 It formed a 12 km eruption column and pyroclastic flows within the caldera.
 A 4 km lava flow was emplaced on the caldera ice and flowed down the Huemules River.
 Part of the ice cap melted.
 A lahar with a volume of about 0.04 to 0.045 km3 ran for 40 km down the Huemules River to the Pacific Ocean.
 Ash deposited by the volcano was eroded by rivers and redeposited in their deltas, enlarging them.
 Wind-driven erosion of the ash in the semiarid region produced continued ash fall, which was sometimes mistaken for renewed activity, and 1.5 m wind-blown dust accumulations formed in some areas.
+This eruption was observed by Chilean volcanologists, who tracked the course of events and its products.

 More than 4 km3 of tephra fell along two axes: A narrow northern one and a much wider and longer east-southeast trending axis from the volcano in southern Patagonia and the South Atlantic Ocean.
 The northern ash was produced by the phreatomagmatic phase and the southeastern one by the Plinian phase.
 Ash fell over an area of about 150000 km2 in Chile and Argentina, reaching as far as the Falkland Islands and South Georgia.
 The ash fall buried vegetation and roads, caused house roofs to collapse and contaminated water supplies.
 Animals saw their pastures buried and food contaminated by ash, their wools weighed down, and people reported problems with breathing and eyesight owing to the irritating ash.
 Ailments (Note: Not fluorosis, as is commonly reported.) caused by the ash and preceding harsh winter killed about half of all grazing animals in the directly affected areas such as Argentina's Santa Cruz Province, where damage exceeded 10,000,000 dollars.
-Along with other climatic and economic crises, the Hudson eruption led to a severe depopulation in the region.
+Along with other climatic and economic crises, the Hudson eruption led to a severe depopulation in the region and an economic crisis in the Chilean territory around Hudson, which had to be alleviated through state aid.